Lande21/RolandeU.github.io/README.md

 Day 40 of 365. **Brave and thouthful!**
-- DAY: tuesday , day two but not the best, i went to camp Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in
+- DAY: tuesday , day two but not the best, i went to camp Kabiri ry'umunani Not going again!, hopefully , nnot locking in

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!